• Skip to main content

 The Coalition originally led its plan to revamp the green space on Cook Street and turn it into a public garden in 2012.
 Outreach initiatives have included a compost training held by the Department of Public Works in 2017 and a class to teach local kids about plants and nutrition in 2018.

-“It has very modern ideas.
-This used to be a spectacular place,” said Coalition Director David Gass.
+“It has very modern ideas,” said Coalition Director David Gass.

 The process to maintain the garden started in April 2024 with a group cleaning session to restore the garden beds, which was attended by Ward 2 Councilor Obed Matul, Councilor-at-Large Nicole McClain, and State Rep. Sean Reid.